-There may have been no trick or treating or Halloween parties to dress up for this year, but that didn't stop some Irish people getting creative with their costumes for 2020.
+There was no trick or treating or Halloween parties in 2020, because of Covid, but that didn't stop some Irish people from getting creative!
+Let's see if we can get inspired for Halloween 2021.

-The year 2020 has been a year like no other and that has undoubtedly led to some unique costumes that had never even been contemplated in years gone by.
+The year 2020 was a year like no other and that undoubtedly led to some unique costumes that had never even been contemplated in years gone by.

-One man's costume, for example, expertly captured the look of a man who has dominated Irish news coverage this year - Chief Medical Officer Dr. Tony Holohan.
+One man's costume, for example, expertly captured the look of a man who has dominated Irish news coverage of the coronavirus - Chief Medical Officer Dr. Tony Holohan.

-It is unfathomable that anyone would have thought of dressing up as Dr. Holohan this time last year since almost no one knew who he was prior to the coronavirus pandemic, but these are the times we live in and the costume perfectly captures the look of Holohan's coronavirus press briefings.
+It is unfathomable that anyone would have thought of dressing up as Dr. Holohan pre-Covid since almost no one knew who he was prior to the coronavirus pandemic, but these are the times we live in and the costume perfectly captures the look of Holohan's coronavirus press briefings.

 this man wins Halloween pic.twitter.com/5SKemmWiJ1— Sursh ✨ (@searedsha) October 31, 2020

-A young child, meanwhile, chose to dress up in a homemade coronavirus costume, recreating the stock image of the virus seen in so many news articles this year.
+A young child, meanwhile, chose to dress up in a homemade coronavirus costume, recreating the stock image of the virus seen in so many news articles.

 I see your Holohan costume and raise you this...😂 pic.twitter.com/sfyfResDbS— Kathryn (@KathrynRuxton) October 31, 2020